Monday's child is fair of face,

 Is bonny and blithe, good and gay.

-Two things that I've consistently done throughout my life is paint things and wear hats.
-Those two passions have intersected now in my retirement years and I have become quite the mad hatter!
+Two consistencies throughout my life are painting things and wearing hats.
+Those two passions have intersected here in my retirement years and I have become quite the mad hatter!
 My husband is constantly attempting to keep me organized, but my work space is utter chaos most of the time.
 I always have several hats in different stages of dying, distressing and rebuilding, there are jackets I'm painting, and now, websites I'm building.
 I'm a walking three ring circus.

-The wall of graffiti is our outside porch wall and above is the roof.
-These spaces allow me to take photos of my wares using colorful backdrops and urban scenery.
+The wall of graffiti (by @zokezone)is our outside porch wall and above is the roof.
+These spaces allow me to take photos of my hats, using colorful backdrops and urban scenery.
 My work is spread out everywhere from the bathroom, where I steam, iron, dye and reshape hats, to the porch, where I burn, heat etch, paint, and photograph.
 The bedroom is where I sew.
 Level three is my studio...as well as our bedroom.
-I am fortunate to have such a space.
+I am fortunate to have such a space, and a super supportive husband.